GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/about.md

 group that is granted the 'Pull Replication' capability (provided by this plugin) or the 'Administrate Server' capability.

+When replicating hidden projects, the pull replication user needs to have the 'Administrate Server' capability or being added as the owner of each individual project that is supposed to be replicated.

 Change Indexing
 --------